bhishanpdl/DMstack_obsfile_Clusters/README.md

 this repo in docker dmstack13.0 version.
 I have uploaded working version of obs_file in this github repo.

-2. Another example of running obs_file can be found at github repo of[Binyang Liu](https://github.com/rbliu/Memo-Linux/blob/master/how_to_run_obs_file.md).
+2. Another example of running obs_file can be found at github repo of [Binyang Liu](https://github.com/rbliu/Memo-Linux/blob/master/how_to_run_obs_file.md).